English language requirements

-If you have not yet achieved the minimum language requirement before you apply, this will form part of any conditional offer we make you.
-We may recommend or require you to attend one of our pre-sessional courses, which provide language and academic orientation.
+If you do not have evidence that you have met our English language requirement before you apply, this will form part of any conditional offer we make you.
+We may recommend or require you to attend one of our pre-sessional courses, which provide English language and academic orientation, designed to prepare you for study.